RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

    where $$\alpha_t = \exp\bigl(-\frac{1}{4}a(1-t)^2 - \tfrac{1}{2}b(1-t)\bigr)$$, and $$a=19.9,b=0.1$$ by default.

 **All affine interpolations are pointwise transformable by adjusting time and scaling**.
-In this case, the maps $$\phi$$ and $$\tau$$ reduce to scalar transforms.
-These affine interpolations induced rectified flows and couplings are equivalent.
-This result aligns with observations made by other authors<d-cite key="karras2022elucidating,kingma2024understanding,shaulbespoke,gao2025diffusionmeetsflow"></d-cite>.
+In this case, the maps $$\phi$$ and $$\tau$$ reduce to scalar transforms; see <d-cite key="karras2022elucidating,kingma2024understanding,shaulbespoke,gao2025diffusionmeetsflow"></d-cite>.
+Hence, the rectified flows of all affine interpolations can be analytically transformed into one other, and they lead to the same rectified couplings.

 > **Proposition 1.
-Conversion of Affine Interpolations**
+Pointwise Transforms Between Affine Interpolations**
 >
 > Let $$X_t = \alpha_t X_1 + \beta_t X_0$$ and $$X_t' = \alpha_t' X_1 + \beta_t' X_0$$ be two affine interpolations from the same coupling $$(X_0, X_1).$$ Then there exist scalar functions $$\tau_t$$ and $$\omega_t$$ such that
 >